pchristensenB/box-salesforce-uielements-demo/README.md

 ## Deploying the app

-More detail on what is in the app - see [APP DETAILS](app-details.md) - if you already have triggers and other custom code in your org please check against this list to see if you will run into any conflicts.
+More detail on what is in the app - see [App details](app-details.md) - if you already have triggers and other custom code in your org please check against this list to see if you will run into any conflicts.
 You can remove the account and opportunity triggers if you already have these.
 They are included as examples of how to auto create account and opportunity folders for the Box and Salesforce integration

 Push to Developer/Production Org:
 You can right click the "force-app" folder and select "SFDX: Deploy source to Org"